 Meetings: 2d Tuesdays, 8:30 a.m., Selectmen's Room Organized as 501C3, est. 1981

-Falmouth EDIC Mission Statement: The Falmouth Economic Development and Industrial Corporation is the lead agency of the Town of Falmouth to create and act upon opportunities to increase economic development in a healthy environment for present and future generations.
+Falmouth EDIC Basis and Mission Statement: The Falmouth Economic Development & Industrial Corporation (EDIC) is the Town of Falmouth's primary agency responsible for creating and developing increased economic opportunities for both the present and the future.

 According to the website, its mission (approved March, 2015) reads: The mission of the EDIC is to increase business and industrial investment; expand opportunities to own, manage, and operate commercial and industrial enterprises; provide funding assistance; and increase job opportunities in the Town of Falmouth.

 In December, 2018, the mission was restated, To attract, advocate and support economic vitality and seek to constantly improve the business climate in Falmouth.

 Inside this restatement is a subtle change of direction that has occurred over the past year, namely to focus more narrowly on projects and activities that produce revenue for the EDIC, and step aside from those that may appear interesting, but don't produce a direct payoff for EDIC.
 There have been past divisions over the importance of affordable housing as an economic asset, and it will be interesting to see how that emphasis rises or declines over the next five years.

 It is important to remember that EDIC is, technically, a corporation and not a committee.
 In most respects it acts like a committee.
 However, in handling money, and probably in conforming to open meeting laws, there are some significant differences.

 Initially created to manage the Technology Park, EDIC has sought to adapt to changing needs and conditions.
 In the past year it has been active in these areas: